skippyV/BlazorIdentityMongoDbMatteoFabbri/README.md

+UPDATE: as of May2,2025 commits, if sources are pulled and run WITHOUT setting up user secrets in Visual Studio, then the app will fail upon startup.

 This is a Blazor server web app that uses Identity and MongoDb.

 Initial project setup was done via guidance from a CodeWrinkles video: https://www.youtube.com/watch?v=asa2ucbZlCI&t=48s